 - Plenty of light

-- Turn the power off to the air conditioning and heating unit at the circuit breaker or the emergency cutoff switch.
-This should kill any power going to the thermostat.
-After doing that make sure the power is off by turning the thermostat to the on position and going to the unit to make sure it is not on.
-Not all circuit breakers are labeled correctly and not all emergency switches are hooked up.
-Just make double sure that you have killed power to the unit not only for your safety but also to keep from blowing the transformer.
+Additionally, emergency switches do not always function.
+Just make double sure that you have killed power to the unit.
+Important not only for your safety but also to keep from blowing the transformer.
 I get calls all the time to replace transformers because the homeowner changed the thermostat and didn’t kill the power.
-They hooked everything up correctly but during the process they touched the wrong wires together and blew the transformer which powers the HVAC control circuit including the thermostat.
+They hooked everything up correctly.
+However, during the process, they touched the wrong wires together and blew the transformer — finally, the transformer powers the HVAC control circuit including the thermostat.

-- Unscrew the thermostat from the sub-base (wall plate or back plate).
+- First, unscrew the thermostat from the sub-base (wall plate or back plate).
 Furthermore, take note of each wire.
 The following list should match the wires and terminals on your thermostat.
 Finally, use your cell phone to take a picture before removing any wires.

 - Red to the thermostat RH or thermostat RC terminal with a jumper wire between thermostat RH and thermostat RC.
 Or Red to the thermostat R terminal which is shared with both the heating and cooling.
-It has an internal jumper built in to the sub-base.
+It has an internal jumper built into the sub-base.
 The red wire is the source hot wire from the transformer.
-All other wires, except the common wire, controls a specific relay or contactor that energizes the fan, heating, or cooling depending on the selection.
-The following is the common wiring colors but your system may not be common and different colors could have been used.
+All other wires, except the common wire, controls a specific relay or contactor.
+These components will energize the fan, heating, or cooling depending on the selection.
+The following are the common wiring colors.
+However, your system may not be common and different colors could have been used.

 - Green to the thermostat G terminal.
-This is the color that controls the fan or the relay that control of the blower.
+This is the color that controls the fan or the relay that controls the blower.

 - Yellow to the thermostat Y terminal.
 This is for control of the air conditioning.